Force over Distance: Chapter 52

 “You’re an ass,” Young growled.
 “Drop that interference pattern.
 Right now.”

 “That’s more like it.”
-Rush smirked at him.
-He lifted two fingers to his temple and, with a mind-wrenching effort, shorted out his own defenses in one powerful, brutal energetic arc.
+Rush lifted two fingers to his temple and, with a mind-wrenching effort, shorted out his own defenses in one brutal energetic arc.
 It got the job done, but—

-“When you figure it out,” the scientist breathed, his head heavy on Young’s shoulder, “be sure to share with the class.”
-The man’s entire mind was glazed with profound exhaustion.
+“When y’figure it out,” the scientist breathed, his head heavy on Young’s shoulder, “be sure an’ share with the class.”

 Rush made a soft sound of assent.
 “They’re more instinctive than planned.
 Sometimes they fall on their own.”

 “Oh yeah?”
-Young carefully deposited his chief scientist atop the coverlet, then sat down next to him on the bed.
-He wrapped his fingers behind the man’s neck, pressed his thumb to Rush’s cheekbone, and stared straight through the guy’s eyes into the pained swirl of his thoughts.
+Young deposited his chief scientist atop the coverlet, then sat next to him on the bed.
+He wrapped his fingers behind the man’s neck, pressed his thumb to Rush’s cheekbone, and stared through his eyes into the pained swirl of his thoughts.

-“Don’t give me that,” Young said gently.
+“Don’t give me that,” Young said.
 “You just knocked yourself out.”

 Rush shot Young a wounded look.
 “Make me tea then, if you’re so desperate to be useful.”